- What Is an Independent Contractor Agreement?

 How do I terminate an independent contractor agreement?

-Can the parties sign an independent contractor agreement remotely?
+Can an independent contractor agreement include a non-compete clause?